KRR-Oxford/DeepOnto/docs/bertmap.md

 ### BERTMap or BERTMapLt

+`config.model`
-By changing the `config.model` parameter to `bertmap` or `bertmaplt`, users can switch between
+:   By changing this parameter to `bertmap` or `bertmaplt`, users can switch between
 $\textsf{BERTMap}$ and $\textsf{BERTMapLt}$.
 Note that $\textsf{BERTMapLt}$ does not use any training and mapping refinement parameters.

 ### Annotation Properties :warning:

+`config.annotation_property_iris`
-The IRIs stored in `config.annotation_property_iris` refer to annotation properties with literal values that define the **synonyms** of an ontology class.
+:   The IRIs stored in this parameter refer to annotation properties with literal values that define the **synonyms** of an ontology class.
 Many ontology matching systems rely on synonyms for good performance, including the $\textsf{BERTMap}$ family.
 The default `config.annotation_property_iris` are in line with the **Bio-ML** dataset, which will be constantly updated.
 Users can append or delete IRIs for specific input ontologies.

 Note that it is safe to specify all possible annotation properties regardless of input ontologies because the ones that are not used will be ignored.